• Skip to main content

 • Once cooked, place in a large sieve and allow to drain until the gramma has cooled completely.

 • Place drained gramma into a bowl and mash well.
-Add currants, lemon juice and a little zest, and sugar, stirring until combined.
+Add currants, lemon juice and a little zest, spices and sugar, stirring until combined.

 Pie